 Our coaching services help guide young adults seeking independence to develop a strong foundation from which to build on.
 This foundation is comprised of three critical elements: Academics, Community Connection, and Recovery.
 Each element is supported by practical skills coaching.
-Practical skills, such as effective communication and the ability to organize and budget are imperative for our clients to learn and become competent in, in order for them to stay on track with their goals.
+Practical skills, such as effective communication and the ability to organize and budget are imperative for our clients to learn and become competent, in order for them to stay on track with their goals.

 We work with young adults who: